Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/messages.md

 2. Open the Android Logcat window.
 3. From the [toolbar](android-logcat-window.md#toolbar), select the **Package Selector**.
 The **Package Selector** contains:
     * The application for the top [activity](https://developer.android.com/guide/components/activities/intro-activities) currently running on the selected device.
-    * The built-application for your open Unity Project, if its running on the selected device.
+    * The application built from your Unity Project, if its running on the selected device.
 It doesn't need to be the top running activity.
-5. In the drop-down menu, select the application to connect to.
+4. In the drop-down menu, select the application to connect to.
 After you do this, the Android Logcat window displays messages for the selected application.

+> [!IMPORTANT]
+> Android Logcat uses the [applicationIdentifier](https://docs.unity3d.com/ScriptReference/PlayerSettings-applicationIdentifier.html) Player Setting to identify Unity applications.
+If you build a Unity application with one `applicationIdentifier` and change it in your Unity Project, Android Logcat can't identify the application on the Android Device if the application is running in the background.

 ## Use auto run